-Your dog needs to be able to explore his world in a calm manner and learn to interact and be comfortable with various stimuli (such as interacting with other dogs and humans) that are going to be present in his life.
+It is important for your dog to be able to explore his world calmly and learn how to interact and be comfortable with the various stimuli in his life (such as interacting with other dogs and humans).

 A reactive dog can be trained to socialize through finding out his triggers, preventing trigger stacking and using positive reinforcement to reward his good behavior.
 Also, make use of some highly valuable treats to get his attention during the training.